nix-community/disko/docs/quickstart.md

 /dev/nvme0n1p2 on /mnt/boot type vfat (rw,relatime,fmask=0022,dmask=0022,codepage=437,iocharset=iso8859-1,shortname=mixed,errors=remount-ro)
 ```

+5. Rest of the NixOS installation:

-- 5. Generate and modify the NixOS configuration:
+Generate and modify the NixOS configuration.

 You now need to create a file `/mnt/etc/nixos/configuration.nix` that specifies
 the intended configuration of the system.
 This is because NixOS has a